The BAPO

 Thursday 11th – Friday 12th September

-Sir Charles Wilson Building, Glasgow University
+Sir Charles Wilson Building

 Join us to hear from world-class speakers, catch up with friends and learn more about the latest developments in paediatric otorhinolaryngology